Submissions

 What happens next …

-We will let you know within four months of receiving your submission whether you have been shortlisted or not.
-The shortlist will also be announced on our website shortly after each cut-off date in March and September.
+We will let you know within two months of receiving your submission whether you have been longlisted or not.
+A shortlist of around five poets will be announced on our website and social media a couple of weeks after each of our three cut-off dates (ie mid-April, mid-October, mid-January).

 Shortlisted authors will be sent further information about the next steps.